 LD Awareness has 3 “branches” to their business.
-We deliver Learning Disability awareness training sessions, we provide Employment Support to people with additional needs and we employ Personal Assistants to support adults with additional needs to access their local community and/or voluntary work.
+We deliver Learning Disability awareness training sessions, we provide Employment Support to people with additional needs and we employ Community Support Workers (CSW) to support adults with additional needs to access their local community and/or voluntary work.

 – We offer Learning Disability & Autism Awareness sessions in a group format, delivered by two people who have learning disabilities & autism and Mat or Annie.

-– We offer Employment Support to people with learning disabilities and can provide job coaches too.
+– We offer Employment Support to people with learning disabilities / additional needs and can provide job coaches too.
 For more information on this side of our business, click on the “Employment & Job Coaching Support” tab at the top of the page.

-– LD Awareness provides support for people who have additional support needs.
-Our PA’s all have years of experience of supporting people who have learning disabilities and / or autism.
+– LD Awareness provides support for people who have additional support needs in their community.
+Our CSW’s all have years of experience of supporting people who have learning disabilities and / or autism.
 We will support you to access your community, leisure and social opportunities on a 1-1 basis.
+Click on the link at the top of the page to find out more.

 Alternatively we can support your business with implementing your diversity policies and/or Corporate Social Responsibility policies (CSR) by providing training to management and staff on all aspects of learning disability, from policy and history to accessible communication methods.